kaaengine/kaa/docs/tutorial/part05.rst

 hitbox :code:`trigger_id` here.

 It is very important to realize that **a collision handler function can be called multiple times for given pair of colliding objects (even multiple times per frame)**.
 This can happen if object's hitboxes touch for the first time, then they either overlap or touch each other for some time and finally - they separate.
-Our collision handler function will be called every frame, as long as the hitboxes are touching or overlap.
+The collision handler function will be called every frame, as long as the hitboxes touch or overlap.
 When they make apart, the collision handler function stops being called.

 Collision handler function always has the three parameters: